 - Dealing with customer complaints

-If you already have experience in the customer service industry, those skills would make this a great option for you!
+If you already have experience in the customer service industry, those skills would make this virtual assistant service a great option for you!

 No one likes having a cluttered email inbox, which is why many bloggers and business owners are willing to pay for email management services from a virtual assistant.
 While there can be some overlap between customer service and email management, some clients are looking for someone to manage their whole inbox, which is the job for an email management VA.